-- Revenues are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis). - 2.
-Expenditures are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - 3.
-In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to assigned or committed fund balance for that portion of outstanding encumbrances not already recognized as an account payable (GAAP basis).
+- 1. Revenues are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis); - 2.
+Expenditures are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis); - 3.
+To reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to assigned or committed fund balance for that portion of outstanding encumbrances not already recognized as an account payable (GAAP basis);

-BUDGETARY NOTES FOR THE FISCAL YEAR ENDED JUNE 30, 2011
+BUDGETARY NOTES FOR THE FISCAL YEAR ENDED JUNE 30, 2013